synclerd/package-starter/Readme.md

 The execution pattern for TV shows is the same. `{episodeCode}` will look like sAAeBB where AA is the season number and BB is the episode number.

-### provider2
+### `json_format` providers (provider2)
 A JSON API is always preferred than parsing HTML.
+It is significantly faster.
 Here's how to search for "Movie ABC 2020" with the IMDb id: "tt1111111"

 This API needs a token for every request, first Engine will retrieve this token because it is dynamic and it doesn't last forever.